This post on contentment in life is part of the A Better You series.

 It can be easy to spend so much time thinking negatively.
-We focus on the our problems and our shortcomings and we suck the joy out of our own lives.
+We focus on our problems and our shortcomings and we suck the joy out of our own lives.
 Instead of being consumed by all of the negative, take time to see the good in your life.

 Learn to Live with Less:

-As as culture we have associated happiness with stuff.
+As a culture, we have associated happiness with stuff.
 We think the more stuff we have the happier we will be.
 I know that I have had issues with retail therapy but buying myself a fancy handbag isn’t going to cure my discontentment.
 There isn’t anything wrong with having nice things.
-The problem comes when we use the things to substitute for happiness.
+The problem comes when we use things to substitute for happiness.
 Want to see how you’ll feel when you buy less?
 Try doing a no-spend month where you only spend money on the necessities.